+{Editor’s Note: Considering that in the report of WP5A the chapter of the amateur and amateur-satellite service is more developed it is proposee by France to keep just the WP5A chapter and to do not add also the WP4C chapter about amateur characteristics.
+Chapter 2 of the WP5A is proposed to be kept and Chapter 7 of the WP4C to be removed because it is redundant and contains the same information is a summary manner.}

 Before going into the details of the individual amateur and amateur-satellite services applications in the 1 240-1 300 MHz frequency band it is necessary to understand the general way in which amateur and amateur-satellite services activities are organised to maximise usage of the various frequency bands and minimise interference between incompatible amateur service applications.
 This is achieved through the use of band plans which recommend where particular applications are used within each amateur and amateur-satellite service allocations.
 The International Amateur Radio Union (IARU) develops such band plans on behalf of all amateur services.

 [The IARU coordinates and represents the interests of radio amateurs through its national member-associations.
 Three IARU regional organizations correspond to the ITU Radio Regions and are recognized as representing the amateur and amateur-satellite services by the regional telecommunications organizations.]
 [20210429 Ed: Keep for now]